-I am often asked by my patients what mattress to buy.
-It is also something that I discuss when my patients complain of chronic , non specific lower back pain with stiffness in the mornings.
+I am often asked by my patients about buying a mattress and which one to buy.
+It is also something that I discuss when my patients complain of chronic, non specific low back pain with stiffness in the mornings.
 Here are my top tips :

 1) Everyone is different – weight, gender, back issues, all make a difference.
 Where possible try before you buy.